Help! I Breached the Chargeback Thresholds! Now What?!

 Try to determine what caused the spike in chargebacks.

-Unless you have a reporting platform with analytics—like Midigator®—this could be a challenging task.
-However, the more successful you are, the more leniency and assistance you will probably receive from your acquirer going forward.
+Unless you have a reporting platform with analytics — like Midigator® — this could be a challenging task.
+However, the more successful you are, the more leniency and assistance you will probably receive from your processor going forward.
 If you can pinpoint what went wrong, you’ll have a better chance of preventing it from happening again.

 6Create a plan to get chargebacks under control.